arfc/rollo/docs/source/usersguide/checkpoint_rollo.rst

 Therefore, if you're running a ROLLO simulation with 10 generations and it fails during generation 3, you can restart the ROLLO simulation from generation 2.

+This capability can also be used for running one generation at a time.
+For example, you're running a large optimization simulation across many nodes on a supercomputer, and don't want to waste compute time if the simulation fails part way through.
+You can run one generation at a time, increasing the number of generations defined in the input file with each run.

 Results Analysis
 ================